zavaranak/Elecard-Task/task-1-frontend/README.md

 ## DONE 1/2 ## treeListView is not affected by state-updating action from cardListView

 ## DONE ## cardListView: Each card(assumed to be component) is able to close with 'x' button
-## UNDONE ## cardListView: Closed cards are stored at localStorage
+## DONE ## cardListView: Closed cards are stored at localStorage
-## UNDONE ## cardListView: Cards sorting: by catergories/timestamp/name/size
+## DONE ## cardListView: Cards sorting: by catergories/timestamp/name/size
 ## DONE ## cardListView: Cards distribution to pages with navigation (nextpage/previouspage/firstpage/lastpage)
 ## DONE 1/2 ## cardListView: Notification at successful data fetching
-## UNDONE ## cardListView: Card shows information of field that are applied for sorting
+## DONE ## cardListView: Card shows information of field, which is applied for sorting

 ## UNDONE ## treeListView: Nesting list (assumed nested by catergory)
 ## UNDONE ## treeListView: List item's info: thumbnail, timestamp, size